Time Doctor FAQs

 Blur: Screenshots can be automatically blurred so the manager sees that work is happening without seeing the content of the screen

 Per-team configuration: Different teams can have completely different screenshot rules.
-Customer Support might use blurred screenshots for QA, engineering might have no screenshots at all
+Customer Support might use blurred screenshots for QA, while engineering might have no screenshots at all

 Employee opt-out: Entire teams or individual employees can be excluded from screenshot capture